9 common SEO mistakes to avoid

 Investing in link earning, not building

 Link earning is a phrase which tends to differ in meaning depending on the person who uses it.
-While some definitions involve creating quality content and assuming people will read it, others favour some degree of promotion and getting automatic backlinks as a result.
+While some definitions involve creating quality content and assuming people will read it, others favour some degree of promotion and getting automatic backlinks which can be found on spamzilla.io.

 Sadly, this strategy is not as effective as actual link building.
 When publishing content on your site, always invest suitable time in content promotion.
 In fact, Social Triggers states that, when generating content, 20% of your time should be spent on creation – 80% should be allocated to promotion.